idsia-robotics/idsia-robotics.github.io/index.md

 Check out our recent paper, published to the IEEE Robotics and Automation Letters with ICRA 2022 presentation: "[Learning Visual Localization of a Quadrotor Using its Noise as Self-Supervision](https://ieeexplore.ieee.org/document/9686072)".
 Videos, datasets and code can be found on the [dedicated page](https://github.com/idsia-robotics/Sound-as-Pretext).

 ## Nov 29 2021
-Check out our new video “[PULP-Frontnet -- Fully Onboard AI-powered Human-Drone Pose Estimation on Autonomous Flying Nano-UAVs,](https://www.youtube.com/watch?v=_kmDDYoNA3g)” avilable on the "[IDSIA Robotics Youtube channel.](https://www.youtube.com/user/idsiarobotics)"
+Check out our new video “[PULP-Frontnet -- Fully Onboard AI-powered Human-Drone Pose Estimation on Autonomous Flying Nano-UAVs,](https://www.youtube.com/watch?v=_kmDDYoNA3g)” available on the "[IDSIA Robotics Youtube channel.](https://www.youtube.com/user/idsiarobotics)"

 ## Nov 18 2021
 Check out our recent paper, published to the 17th IEEE International Conference on Distributed Computing in Sensor Systems (DCOSS): "[Improving the Generalization Capability of DNNs for Ultra-low Power Autonomous Nano-UAVs.](https://ieeexplore.ieee.org/abstract/document/9600024)"